aaw20904/C_and_Assembly_x86/README.md

 # C_and_Assembly_x86
-Make a program in the C  programming language with a library, written in assembly  NASM.
+Make a program in the C  programming language with a library written in the NASM assembler.
+To create the project, compile the assembly file firsly.
+The command for it:
+    nasm -f win32 filter.asm -o filter.obj
+Then create a new DevC++ console project.
+Choose a 32-bit version of the C compiler  in "Project->options->compiler" Add an object file to the project by the "projectOptions->parameters->add library"